-Spending levels and investment returns are the two factors determining how long your retirement savings will last.
-Here are three scenarios using different approaches to spending and investing that illustrate the way the relationship works.
+Spending levels and investment returns determine how long your retirement savings will last.
+Here are three scenarios that show how different approaches to spending and investing can affect your retirement outlook.

 The Conservative Approach